Richard Flatau, Cordwood Homebuilder

 Background and Personal History: Richard and his wife, Becky, built their mortgage-free cordwood home in northern Wisconsin in 1979.
 Since then, as directors of Cordwood Construction Resources, the couple has written books, conducted workshops, organized the 2005 Cordwood Conference and helped facilitate Conferences in 2011 & 2015.
 They continue to provide consultation for cordwood builders.

 There are three cordwood projects (not including their home) that Richard and Becky consider highlights of their careers in cordwood building: The Cordwood Education Center, a classroom and nature center for our school district, in Merrill, Wisconsin; the White Earth Reservation Cordwood home project in Naytahwaush, Minnesota; and the Cordwood Chapel at the Kinstone Academy of Applied Permaculture near Fountain City, Wisconsin.

-In 2014, Richard and Becky are running a full slate of workshops and private mortar training sessions throughout the country.
+This year Richard and Becky are running a full slate of workshops and private mortar training sessions throughout the country.
 They continue to research and experiment with new and better ways to make cordwood accessible as a viable choice for "wannabe" homeowners.

 More Places to Find Richard on the Web:

-If you google Richard Flatau, you will find many other links to articles and posts he has written.
+If you Google Richard Flatau, you will find many other links to articles and posts he has written.